Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m1.md

 - Device and sensor management
   - The priority-based sound feedback playback has been added and the getter of supported theme ID list.
-  - The key mapping between linux kernel input key code and button has been supported when adding new hardware button.
+  - The key mapping between Linux kernel input key code and button has been supported when adding new hardware button.
   - The getter of power lock count and callback for change of power lock count have been added.

 - OS upgrade